 The uterus is connected to the pelvis by ligaments.
-Due to the fact that the uterus growes during pregnancy, the ligaments come under increased strain.
+Due to the fact that the uterus grows during pregnancy, the ligaments come under increased strain.
 This can cause (stinging or continues) pain.
-Especially in the loins.
+Especially in the groins.
 At the end of the pregnancy, when the child descents, the strains on the ligaments increases once again.

 Pelvis- and back-pain

 - Eat small amounts during the day to keep you sugar-level up

 Braxton Hicks contractions